Jackmanimation/Jackmanimation/docs/Games/Hue/rules.md

 - **Destroy Documents** – Use Act at the designated room to simulate file destruction.
 - **Radio HQ** – Use Act at an objective point to transmit mission data.
 - **Destroy Supply Dump** – Use Act to set the explosives and detonate them.
+- **Capture the Flag** – Use Act to take the enemy flag and return it to your base.

 ##### 2.3.3.3 Scenario Notes